-This course introduces the concepts and theories of utilization management, quality management performance and principles improvement focusing on historical, theoretical and practical applications and methodologies.
+This course introduces the concepts and theories of utilization management, quality management and performance improvement principles focusing on historical, theoretical and practical applications and methodologies.
 Students are introduced to quality improvement theory and techniques (departmental and hospital-wide) and to the "team concept approach" including a review of member and/or facilitator skills needed to successfully participate.
-Quality management and performance improvement principles, tools techniques are applied to the collection analysis data; regulatory, and of accreditation and patient safety compliance; credentialing and utilization; case and risk management.
+Quality management and performance improvement principles, tools and techniques are applied to the collection and analysis of data; regulatory, accreditation and patient safetv compliance: credentialing and utilization; case and risk management.
+A course fee will apply.
 (Prerequisites: HIT 110 and ENGL 101)